VALKAN00/Weather-app-/README.md

 # Weather-app-
-In this project I made a portfolio using HTML, CSS, JavaScript and open weather map API to create a simple weather app
+In this project I used HTML, CSS, JavaScript and open weather map API to create a simple weather app